-Enron North America (the ”Company”) is issuing this confidential information memorandum in connection with the sale of an interest in the Pastoria Energy Facility, L.L.C. (the “Project”), a 750MW combined cycle cogeneration facility under development by the Company near Bakersfield, California (the “Transaction”).
+Enron North America Corp. (the ”Company”) is issuing this confidential information memorandum in connection with the sale (the “Transaction”) of Pastoria Energy Facility L.L.C., the entity through which the Company is developing a 750MW combined cycle generation facility and 250 MW expansion opportunity near Bakersfield, California (the “Project”).

-This Confidential Information Memorandum (the “Memorandum”) is being delivered to a select number of parties who have expressed an interest in pursuing the Transaction.
+This Confidential Information Memorandum (the “Memorandum”) is being delivered to a select number of parties who have expressed an interest in pursuing a Transaction.
 The sole purpose of this Memorandum is to assist the recipient in deciding whether to proceed with an in-depth investigation of the Project in accordance with procedures established by the Company.
 This Memorandum does not purport to contain all of the information that may be required to evaluate all of the factors which would be relevant to a recipient considering entering into any Transaction and any recipient hereof should conduct its own investigation and analysis.

 The distribution and use by each recipient of the information contained herein and any other information provided to the recipient by the Company is governed by a confidentiality agreement, a copy of which has been executed and delivered by each recipient.
 IF YOU HAVE NOT EXECUTED AND DELIVERED SUCH A CONFIDENTIALITY AGREEMENT, YOU HAVE RECEIVED THIS MEMORANDUM IN ERROR.
 IF SO, PLEASE NOTIFY US IMMEDIATELY BY TELEPHONE, AND RETURN THE MEMORANDUM TO US AT THE ADDRESS BELOW.

 Neither the Company nor any of its affiliates or representatives makes any representation or warranty, express or implied, as to the accuracy or completeness of the information contained herein or any other written or oral communication transmitted or made available to any recipient.
 The Company and its affiliates and representatives expressly disclaim any and all liability based, in whole or in part, on such information, errors therein or omissions therefrom.
+Under no circumstances shall this Memorandum constitute or be deemed to be an offer to sell or the solicitation of an offer to buy any securities.

 In addition, this Memorandum includes certain forward-looking statements provided by the Company with respect to the anticipated future performance of the Project.
 Such forward-looking statements reflect various assumptions of management concerning the future performance of the Project, which assumptions may or may not prove to be correct.
 The actual results will vary from the anticipated results and such variations may be material.
+Important factors that could cause actual results to differ materially from such expectations include development uncertainty, operating uncertainty, acquisition uncertainty, uncertainty related to gas and power markets, weather, uncertainties relating to domestic and international economic and political conditions and uncertainties regarding the impact of regulation, changes in government policy, industry deregulation and competition.
+Each Prospective Investor has an obligation to evaluate all such risks for itself.
 No representations or warranties are made as to the accuracy or reasonableness of such assumptions or forward looking statements based thereon.
 Only those representations and warranties that may be made in a definitive written agreement relating to a Transaction, when and if executed, and subject to any limitations and restrictions as may be specified in such definitive agreement, shall have any legal effect.

-All communications or inquires relating to the Project should be directed to the following persons:
+Unless otherwise instructed, all communications or inquires relating to the Project should be directed to the following persons: